 Select exchange: Which exchange’s data do you want to use?

 Select market: You can create triggers for a specific coin, group of coins, or hopper template.
-The market can be your base currency or a specific trading pair.
+The market can be your quote currency or a specific trading pair.

 Candle size: Determine which candle size you want to use for your indicator(s).